emden-norfolk/php-daemon/README.md

 ### How to write your scripts.

-Your script must be daemonisable.
-The following rules must be adheared to:
+The following rules must be adheared to when writing a PHP script to be called by phpdaemon:

- - Your script must implement a function main().
+ - Your script must implement a function `main()`.
  - Your script must check `running()` for a true/false condition for each item of work.
 If false, the script should exit.
 If you do not check for this condition, the script will be unable to exit cleanly and signal interrupts